deckhouse/virtualization/docs/EXAMPLES.md

 apiVersion: virtualization.deckhouse.io/v1alpha2
 kind: VirtualMachineBlockDeviceAttachment
 metadata:
-  name: vd-blank-attachment
+  name: blank-disk-attachment
   namespace: vms
 spec:
   virtualMachineName: linux-vm # The name of the virtual machine to which the disk will be attached.
   blockDeviceRef:
     kind: VirtualDisk
-    name: vd-blank # The name of the disk to be attached.
+    name: blank-disk # The name of the disk to be attached.
 ```

 If you delete the `VirtualMachineBlockDeviceAttachment` resource, the disk will be disconnected from the virtual machine.